NetworkAndSoftware/gopro2gpx/README.md

 Then run ./cmake-linux.
 This creates a subdirectory linux and runs cmake from there.
 After that there are makefiles and you can cd to the linux directory and run make.
 This should produce the gopro2gpx binary in that directory.
 Copy to a suitable directory in your path and you're in business.

 ## TO DO
-- Filter out garbage in the GoPro stream.
-- Work on reducing track points, so that speed will be calculated better (unfortunately speed has been removed from the GPX format)
 - Improve build process, especially on Linux and for Visual Studio Code
 - Add unit tests